 If you can find a niche to focus on, you can even scale this up to 6 or 7 figures doing these odd jobs alone.

-Once you have a little more confidence it’s incredibly easy to not just complete random tasks as a freelancer but to also offer set services instead.
+Once you have a little more confidence it’s incredibly easy to move up from random tasks as a freelancer, and offer set services instead.

 What like?